tinamanga/Bot-Battlr-project/README.md

    ### Optional (Advanced) Features

-Feature	Description
+ ### Feature	Description
-BotSpecs View	Shows detailed bot info and actions SortBar	Sort bots by health, damage, or armor
-Filter by Class	Display bots by class (e.g., Medic, Witch, Support) One Bot Per Class	Only allow one bot per class to be in the army
+    -BotSpecs View	Shows detailed bot info and actions -SortBar	Sort bots by health, damage, or armor -Filter by Class	Display bots by class (e.g., Medic, Witch, Support) -One Bot Per Class	Only allow one bot per class to be in the army

- #### Learning Outcomes
+ ### Learning Outcomes

-✅ Functional components with hooks
+1. Functional components with hooks

-✅ Prop drilling and state lifting
+2. Prop drilling and state lifting

-✅ Working with REST APIs
+3. Working with REST APIs

-✅ Array methods like .map(), .filter(), .find()
+4. Array methods like .map(), .filter(), .find()

-✅ Reusable component structure
+5. Reusable component structure

  ### License
      -This project is for educational use only.